The New England Journal of Medicine August 27, 2015

 Setting

-Outcome Composite of death, AIDS-defining illness, non-AIDS-defining cancer, or severe invasive bacterial disease
+Outcome Composite of AIDS-defining disease, non-AIDS-defining cancer, non-AIDS-defining invasive bacterial disease, or death from any cause at 30 months.

 Study Limitations

-The trial was open-label, which could introduce bias in the reporting of subjective clinical outcomes.
+The open-label design could potentially introduce bias in the reporting or diagnosis of clinical endpoints.

-The study was conducted in a single country (Côte d'Ivoire), potentially limiting the generalizability of findings to other settings with different TB burdens or HIV infrastructures.
+The trial was conducted in a single country (Ivory Coast), which may limit the generalizability of the findings to regions with different epidemiological profiles, TB burdens, or healthcare infrastructures.

 Clinical Significance